CLIMATE CHANGE AND SUSTAINABLE DEVELOPMENT LAW - IUS/13

 Learning outcomes of the course unit

-The course aims to provide the basic notions on climate change and sustainable development.
+The course aims to provide students with the fundamental notions on climate change and sustainability law.

-With specific reference to the International Law module, the aim of the course is to provide the basic notions of: sustainable development and general principles of international environmental law; treaty rules on the prevention of climate change; procedures for the prevention of violation of climate change treaties; links between environmental protection and human rights protection; practice of the UN and regional human rights protection systems relevant to sustainable development and climate change; human rights based approach to climate litigation.
+With specific reference to the International Law module, the objective is to provide the student with the fundamental notions of: sustainable development and general principles of international environmental law; rules of particular international law on the prevention of climate change; procedures to prevent violation of climate change treaties; link between environmental protection and human rights regulations; practices of the United Nations and regional human rights protection systems relevant to sustainable development and climate change; "human rights based" approach to climate litigation.

-- to recognize, interpret and properly apply the principles of international environmental law and treaties belonging to the international legal framework on climate change;
+- to recognize, interpret and correctly apply the principles of international environmental law and the treaties that contribute to forming the international legal framework on climate change;

-- to know the mechanisms of non-compliance procedures of climate change treaties;
+- to know the functioning of the non-compliance procedures of the climate modification treaties;

 - to know and correctly apply the relevant international human rights law rules on sustainable development and climate change;

-- to independently investigate issues relating to climate change in international environmental law;
+- to independently study the issues relating to climate change in international environmental law;

-- to independently investigate the "climate litigation" cases pending before national courts and international monitoring bodies established by human rights treaties;
+- to independently investigate the "climate dispute" pending before national courts and guarantee bodies established by human rights treaties;

-- to apply the acquired knowledge to practical cases and to support arguments with a correct terminology and adequate reasoning.
+- to apply the acquired knowledge to concrete cases and to support their theses with appropriate language properties and arguments.

-Students are strongly advised to attend the course after having taken the exams of: Constitutional Law; Administrative Law; Public International Law; European Union Law; Tax Law.
+Students are strongly advised to take the course after having taken the exams of: Constitutional law; Administrative law; International law; European Union law; and Tax Law.

 Course contents summary

-The course explores the role of International Law, European Union Law, Constitutional Law, Administrative Law and Tax Law in mitigating climate change and adapting to its detrimental consequences.
-In particular, the first module of International Law (3 ECTS) will focus on: 1) the notion of sustainable development and the principles of international law that contribute to its achievement; 2) the international legal framework on climate change: the United Nations Framework Convention on Climate Change; the Kyoto Protocol; and the Paris Agreement; 3) non-compliance procedures; 4) climate change and human rights protection.
+The course investigates the role of International Law, European Union Law, Constitutional Law, Administrative Law and Tax Law in mitigating climate change and adapting to its detrimental consequences.
+In particular, the first module of International Law (3 CFU) will be focused on: 1) the notion of sustainable development and the principles of international law that contribute to its realization; 2) the international legal framework on climate change: the United Nations Framework Convention on Climate Change; the Kyoto Protocol; and the Paris Agreement; 3) climatic changes and protection of human rights.